mpedruski/character_net/readme.md

 * sentiment_analysis_trainin.py: This file builds a textual vector space (tf-idf) using both a training text and a target text.
 It additionally trains a sentiment analysis model using this vector space and the training text.

 * textual_analysis.py: This file analyzes the target text given a list of characters to return which of the characters are strongly linked, and the positivity of each of those characters.

+* co_occurrence_data_generation.py: This file accepts the target text, produces a list of indices forming the boundaries of co-occurrences, and then writes a csv file that contains this bounded text in the first column, and the labe indicating which relationship is referred to in the second column.